mcheaman/mcheaman/README.md

 Hi!
-I'm Mason, a Software Development Engineer at Amazon.
+I'm Mason, a Software Development Engineer formerly employed at Amazon.
+After being impacted by an org-wide layoff, I am currently looking for a new development opportunity in the greater Seattle area or remote location.

-Stay awhile and checkout the exciting projects I'm working on!
+Stay awhile and checkout the exciting projects I have worked on!
 ![Work Examples and Documentation](https://github.com/mcheaman/mc_docs)

 ![RESTful React App](https://github.com/mcheaman/restful_react)